intrepidmatt/AnimationSugar/README.md

 `static var defaultAnimationDuration`
 - Change the default animation duration, to use `animate()` or `thenAnimate()` without a duration argument.
 This value is initialized to 0.3 seconds and can be changed at any time, i.e. `Animation.defaultAnimationDuration = 0.25`.

+### UIView helpers

+`func translate(tx tx: CGFloat, ty: CGFloat)`

+- Translate a view by altering its `transform` property

+`func scale(sx sx: CGFloat, sy: CGFloat)`

+- Scale a view by altering its `transform` property

+`func rotate(angle angle: CGFloat)`

+- Rotate a view by altering its `transform` property

+`func translateFrame(tx tx: CGFloat, ty: CGFloat)`

+- Translate a view by altering its `frame` property

+`func stretchFrame(deltaWidth deltaWidth: CGFloat, deltaHeight: CGFloat)`

+- Stretch a view's `frame`

+`func resizeFrame(width width: CGFloat, height: CGFloat)`

+- Resize a view's `frame`

+`func flipHorizontal(perspectiveDistance: CGFloat = 1000.0)`

+- Flip a view along the horizontal axis.

+`func flipVertical(perspectiveDistance: CGFloat = 1000.0)`

+- Flip a view along the vertical axis.

+`func fadeIn(duration duration: NSTimeInterval = Animation.defaultAnimationDuration) -> Animation`

+- Fade in a view from invisible to visible over time.
+Can be chained with other animations.

+`func fadeOut(duration duration: NSTimeInterval = Animation.Constants.DefaultAnimationDuration) -> Animation`

+- Fade out a view from visible to invisible over time.
+Can be chained with other animations.